cirosantilli/linux-cheat/net/README.md

 Shows lots of POSIX sockets info.

-Get list pid and program name of programs using ports:
+Get list PID and program name of programs using ports.

-Shows both tcp/udp internet connections and UNIX domain sockets
+Shows both TCP/UDP Internet connections and UNIX domain sockets.

-In short: Internet connections are done via sockets whose address is given by an ip and a port number, and can communicate across computers
+In short: Internet connections are done via sockets whose address is given by an IP and a port number, and can communicate across computers

 UNIX domain sockets are only for local communication.
 They are put into the filesystem and identified by a path on the filesystem

 When a program uses a socket, it binds to it, and other programs cannot use it.